 Fraud Risk Analysis is essentially the same as a fraud risk assessment in that their common goal is to detect fraud risk areas in businesses.
 While a fraud risk assessment focuses mainly on determining the likelihood and significance of potential fraudulent schemes, a fraud risk analysis emphasizes on understanding why these fraud threats exist, what factors contribute to possible fraud, and how they affect the organization.

 Paper-based fraud risk assessment templates are tedious and time-consuming for inspectors to complete.
 Data needs to be collected from multiple sources, sorted, and manually analyzed in order to determine the correct plan of action.

 SafetyCulture (formerly iAuditor) can help conduct effective fraud risk assessments.
 Upgrade your assessment workflows by incorporating digital auditing into your process.
 Develop better reporting mechanisms and receive real-time results of anti-fraud controls.
 Observe how your business is reducing fraud risks using an online dashboard.

 Get started by downloading these pre-built fraud risk assessment templates.
 All templates are 100% customizable—no programming skills required—so you can fit them to your business needs.

-This checklist is laser-focused on evaluating factors that may put the business into a high risk of fraud.
-It is divided into 2 parts: (1) assessment of risks from misstatements arising from fraudulent financial reporting and (2) misappropriation of assets.
+A fraud risk analysis template is laser-focused on evaluating factors that may put the business into a high risk of fraud.
+This template is divided into 2 parts: (1) assessment of risks from misstatements arising from fraudulent financial reporting and (2) misappropriation of assets.
 The first part tackles threats to financial stability or profitability by economic, industry, or entity operating conditions, and excessive pressure from management to meet the requirements of third parties.
 The second part highlights the assessment of any adverse relationships between the entity and employees with access to cash or other assets susceptible to theft that may motivate those employees to misappropriate those assets.